brentjand/dropship-business/README.md

-# Dropship Business App Database
+# Dropship Business Backend App
 # Implemented with Python, Flask, PostgreSQL

 A Dropship Business database design that utilizes Flask ORM to manage backend app development with Python.